This blog was last updated in May 2020.

 His idea behind the use of hashtags was that it would allow users to gather discussions and then view them all in one place.
 Despite the worldwide popularity of the hashtag now, Twitter founder, Evan Williams, actually shared to Messina in 2007 that he “did not think that hashtags were going to be very popular because of their very technical approach.”
-It is safe to say that Williams was wrong about hashtag adoption, but Twitter and most other social networks have since embraced the hashtag.
+It’s safe to say that Williams was wrong about hashtag adoption, and Twitter and most other social networks have since embraced the hashtag.

-Why You Should Use Hashtags
+Why You Should Have a Hashtag Strategy

 With the history in mind, now we can focus on the power of hashtags for businesses and why all businesses should be taking advantage of them.
 Research has shown that posts including hashtags receive significantly more views, shares and engagement than those without.
-In order to maximize the effectiveness of hashtags, make sure to research the most effective hashtags based on the topic of your post.
+In order to maximize the effectiveness of hashtags, make sure to research the most powerful hashtags based on the topic of your post.

 Tip: create a list of 25-50 potential hashtags related to your business/industry that you can refer back to when needed.
 Each social network has different tolerances for the number of hashtags per posts, but overusing hashtags can negatively affect your posts.
-The general rule of thumb is to use 1-3 hashtags per posts, but make sure you do a little research as this number fluctuates depending on the social network.
+The general rule of thumb is to use one to three hashtags per posts, but make sure you do a little research as this number fluctuates depending on the social network.

 the hashtag will not engage anyways.